Diaphanous dresses, angular tailoring close Milan fashion week

 The collections provided the finale to a week which has seen 74 official shows, store openings, and parties attended by celebrities including Cate Blanchett and Blake Lively.

-"I think they were feeling a little squeezed by London, New York and Paris," Vogue magazine editor-in-chief Anna Wintour told Reuters, referring to three other cities which organize fashion weeks.
+"I think [in Milan] they were feeling a little squeezed by London, New York and Paris," Vogue magazine editor-in-chief Anna Wintour told Reuters, referring to three other cities which organise fashion weeks.

 "There's a strong sense of everybody coming together and supporting Milan fashion, and I think it's really come through on the runways."